My Trip to Gstaad, Switzerland

 The currency is Swiss Francs and not Euros.

 Although Gstaad is a recognized as a resort town for the rich and famous, you do not have to be wealthy to go to this area of Switzerland.
-Yes, as a whole, if I’m honest, Switzerland is more expensive than other European countries, but there are plenty of accommodations that are affordable (like the Hotel Alpenland where I stayed for two nights), and a slew of places to dine and drink that a cost a lot less than the 5-star hotels.
+Yes, as a whole, if I’m honest, Switzerland is more expensive than other European countries, but plenty of accommodations are affordable (like the Hotel Alpenland where I stayed for two nights), and a slew of places to dine and drink that a cost a lot less than the 5-star hotels.
 And hiking costs nothing (unless you hire a guide, of course), and neither does taking in that spectacular Alpine scenery.